 UpCloud uses a prepaid system where you can add balance to your account by making a payment at any time.
 Your services are then deducted from this balance on an hourly basis.
 Below are explained our two methods for adding balance to your UpCloud account using a credit card or PayPal.

-The automated recurring credit card payments are an easy way to setup carefree payments and avoid running low on funds.
-Unlike normal monthly subscriptions that simply charge once every 30 days, the UpCloud recurring payments look after your account balance, and only schedules payments when needed based on your usage and the limits you have set.
+Automated recurring credit card payments are an easy way to set up carefree payments and avoid running low on funds.
+Unlike normal monthly subscriptions that simply charge once every 30 days, the UpCloud recurring payments look after your account balance, and only schedule payments when needed based on your usage and the limits you have set.

 Therefore, we recommend using recurring payments for reliable, hands-free management of your account balance.